-Each August close to 1,750 bicyclists descend on Franklin County to participate in the nation’s largest dirt-road cycling event, the Deerfield Dirt Road Randonnée.
+Each August thousands of bicyclists descend on Franklin County to participate in the nation’s largest dirt-road cycling event, the Deerfield Dirt Road Randonnée.
 Hosted by Franklin Land Trust (FLT), last year the ride attracted cyclists from 26 states and 5 countries.

 This year, which marks the 13th anniversary of the event, promises to be the best yet!

 Please help us thank Our Current D2R2 Hosts and Sponsors who help make this event possible!

 “D2R2,” as the ride has been nicknamed, offers EIGHT dirt-road courses ranging in length from a 12 mile Family Ride to the 180K challenging course.
 All routes begin at Old Deerfield and thread through agricultural land and forests in western Massachusetts and southern Vermont.
 The short course has a flat run up the Green River valley, whereas the long course is regarded as perhaps the hardest century ride in the world.

 Randonneuring is a vintage French format in which riders are challenged with hard courses but encouraged to keep the atmosphere social.
 There are no prizes, and riders start in small groups at their leisure; however, the ride is timed and many participants aim to better their time from a previous year.
 The randonneuring style also engenders a level of self-reliance – riders must navigate the course and perform their own repairs.